Museum & Walking Tours for Groups

 Jewish Lower East Side: Walking Tour

 Once home to the largest Jewish population in the world, the Lower East Side still bears traces of Jewish life from the turn of the last century.
-Visit synagogues, Yiddish newspaper buildings, socialist hot spots and the best pickle shop in New York.
+With your knowledgeable guide, you will stroll the neighborhood streets visiting old synagogues, Yiddish newspaper buildings, socialist hot spots and the best pickle shop in New York.